alecrmeyer/valmine/README.md

 Create a queue
 Add the root user to the queue
 While the queue is not empty:
+    Pop current user from top of the queue

-    For each of the next users matches played:
+    For each of the current user's matches played:
         For each player in the match:
             Add the player to a queue
             Add the players stats from this match to the DB
 ```
+This script was ran for about 16 hours total with two different root node users.
+The first user was currently ranked Ascendant 2 and the second user was ranked Platinum 1.
+Running the scrapper with these two unique nodes caused 2 gaussian peaks in the resulting competetive rank distribution.

 <h2>4.2 Format</h2>
+The data is formated as: